waded/red-squiggly-braces/README.md

 How do I use it?
 ---

-*Word (latest version as of May 2020)* - File, Options, Proofing, Custom Dictionaries, Add, browse to red-squiggly-braces.dic.
+*Word (as of May 2020)* - File, Options, Proofing, Custom Dictionaries, Add, browse to red-squiggly-braces.dic.

-*Word 2013* - File, Options, Proofing, Custom Dictionaries, Add, browse to red-squiggly-braces.dic.
+*Word for Mac (as of Aug 2022)* - Word, Preferences, Spelling and Grammar, Dictionaries, Add, and browse to red-squiggly-braces.dic.

 *Word Web App* - Unfortunately Word custom dictionaries don't sync to the web app.
 When they do I'll update this.
 I suspect Windows 8's spellcheck is based on Office's, so perhaps there's something that can be done with that.

-*Word for Mac 2011* - Word, Preferences, Spelling and Grammar, Dictionaries, Add, and browse to red-squiggly-braces.dic.

 How can I add words to the dictionary locally?
 ---